Switcheo/tradehub/SETUP.md

 # if this is a validator node behind a sentry node, disable pex:
 sed -i -e "s/pex.*/pex = false/g" ~/.switcheod/config/config.toml

-# get peers and genesis file from a trusted node
+# set the initial peers and trusted node to sync genesis file from
 # note that this configuration may differ if you are running in sentry configuration!

 ## testnet